 No trip to Chile would be completed without heading to the far south and Patagonia – a true adventure playground for travellers!

 From the ultimate Chilean road trip along the Carretera Austral to penguin colonies and wild Patagonian scenery, there’s plenty of reasons to head south after your trip to the Atacama Desert.
+Get inspired with these four Patagonia travel itineraries for short trips!

 Find this article useful?
 Pin it and help other travellers!